rcristian/CRDTIntro/README.md

 When querying for the value, return the difference.

-For an op-based solution it is straight forward.
+For an op-based solution it is straightforward.

 ## Known CRDTs